marcel-domke/mqtt-desktop-notification/README.md

 # MQTT Desktop Notification

-MQTT Desktop Notification is a lightweight Windows desktop application written in Java that receives messages from an MQTT broker and displays them as desktop notifications.
-The tool is ideal for displaying desktop notifications from platforms like Node-RED, Home Assistant, or any other system that utilizes MQTT.
+MQTT Desktop Notification is a lightweight Windows desktop application written in Java that can be used to send notifications to the Windows desktop via MQTT.
+The tool is ideal for displaying notifications from platforms like Node-RED, Home Assistant, or any other system that utilizes MQTT.

 ## Features

-- **Real-time Notifications**: Receive and display desktop notifications for messages from a MQTT topic.
+- **Real-time Notifications**: Receive and display desktop notifications sent via an MQTT message.
 - **Icon Integration**:
   - Allows users to represent the status of their smart home systems using a tray icon.
-  - Users can pass an icon name through MQTT to dynamically update the tray icon and reflect the system status.
+  - Users can update the tray icon dynamically via an MQTT message.
 - **Customizable**: Easily configure MQTT broker settings, topics, and notification preferences via a `settings.json` file.
 - **Windows Only**: Specifically designed for Windows OS.
 - **Lightweight**: Minimal system resource usage, designed to run in the background.